rosinality/ml-papers/README.md

 1. [210429 With a Little Help from My Friends](papers/2021/210429%20With%20a%20Little%20Help%20from%20My%20Friends.md) #knn
 1. [210510 Self-Supervised Learning with Swin Transformers](papers/2021/210510%20Self-Supervised%20Learning%20with%20Swin%20Transformers.md) #vision_transformer
 1. [210511 VICReg](papers/2021/210511%20VICReg.md)
+1. [210512 When Does Contrastive Visual Representation Learning Work](papers/2021/210512%20When%20Does%20Contrastive%20Visual%20Representation%20Learning%20Work.md) #self_supervised #transfer #review
 1. [210517 Divide and Contrast](papers/2021/210517%20Divide%20and%20Contrast.md) #self_supervised #dataset #distillation
 1. [210601 Exploring the Diversity and Invariance in Yourself for Visual Pre-Training Task](papers/2021/210601%20Exploring%20the%20Diversity%20and%20Invariance%20in%20Yourself%20for%20Visual%20Pre-Training%20Task.md)
 1. [211018 Understanding Dimensional Collapse in Contrastive Self-supervised Learning](papers/2021/211018%20Understanding%20Dimensional%20Collapse%20in%20Contrastive%20Self-supervised%20Learning.md)